FerretDB/FerretDB/website/blog/_guide/template.md

 Please add Markdown files (or folders containing Markdown files) to the `blog` directory.
 Files should be in this format `YYYY-MM-DD-shortened-article-name.md` or `YYYY-MM-DD-folder-name/article-name.md`.

+All images for this blog post - including the banner image - should be stored in a folder with the blogpost date under this directory `(../../static/img/blog)`, for example, `/img/blog/2022-12-29/banner.png`.

 Regular blog authors and engineers can be added to `authors.yml`.
-Otherwise, please enter all author information in the frontmatter.
+When the author information is present in `authors.yml`, fill the unique author name  in the frontmatter as (`author: name`) Otherwise, please enter all author information in the frontmatter.

 ### Heading 2